lando/lando/docs/tutorials/setup-additional-tooling.md

 Setting Up Additional Tooling
 ===

 Lando allows you to set up additional tools in addition to the ones it comes with.
-In this tutorial we will add a `git` tool.
+In this tutorial we will add some tooling routes:
+* To an existing service `lando git`
+* To a build step service `lando phpunit`
+* To a server installed service `lando phantomjs`

-Adding a `lando git` Command
+Existing Service: Adding a `lando git` Command
 --

 * Add a `lando git` command to an existing git service inside the appserver container.